Homological stability and densities of generalized configuration spaces: Acknowledgments

 \section{Acknowledgments}

-This paper owes an obvious intellectual debt to the illuminating treatments of factorization homology by J. Francis, D. Gaitsgory, and J. Lurie in~\cite{gaitsgory_study_2017,gaitsgory_atiyah-bott_2015,francis_chiral_2011}.
-I would like to thank B. Farb and J. Wolfson for bringing the question of explaining coincidences in homological densities to your attention.
-Moreover, I thank J. Wolfson for many helpful conversations on the subject, O. Randal-Williams for many comments which greatly help improve the exposition, and G. C. Drummond-Cole for many useful converstations on $\Linfty$-algebras.
+This paper owes an obvious intellectual debt to the illuminating treatments of factorization homology by J. Francis, D. Gaitsgory, and J. Lurie in~\cite{gaitsgory_weils_2014,gaitsgory_atiyah-bott_2015,francis_chiral_2011}.
+The author would like to thank B. Farb and J. Wolfson for bringing the question of explaining coincidences in homological densities to his attention.
+Moreover, the author thanks J. Wolfson for many helpful conversations on the subject, O. Randal-Williams for many comments which greatly help improve the exposition, and G. C. Drummond-Cole for many useful conversations on $\Linfty$-algebras.
+Finally, the author is grateful to the anonymous referee for carefully reading the manuscript and for providing numerous comments which greatly helped improve the clarity and precision of the exposition.

-Our work is supported by Advanced Grant ``Arithmetic and Physics of Higgs moduli spaces'' No. 320593 of the European Research Council.
-I thank T. Hausel and his group at IST Austria for useful discussions and for providing a wonderful research environment.
+This work is supported by the Advanced Grant ``Arithmetic and Physics of Higgs moduli spaces'' No. 320593 of the European Research Council and the Lise Meitner fellowship ``Algebro-Geometric Applications of Factorization Homology,'' Austrian Science Fund (FWF): M 2751.